gto76/go-game-utils/README.md

 Go Utilities
 ============

-* Go is an aicent board game invented at least 4000 years ago in China.
+* Go is an ancient board game invented at least 4000 years ago in China.
 * Utilities are made to help you download, transform and query games stored in sgf format.
-* Main usecase of this utilities is analysys of effectivness of different openings on a 9x9 board.
-Simple example is `ananisis/wins-per-first-move` script, that calculates winning percentage for every starting move in passed games.
+* Main use-case of this utilities is statistical analysis of effectiveness of different openings on a 9x9 board.
+Simple example is `analisis/wins-per-first-move` script, that calculates winning percentage for every starting move in passed games.

 How to run:
 -----------